alkem-io/website/content/en/post/2023-10-urban-sensing-lab/index.md

 ## Why a Community Approach Matters

 The Urban Sensing Lab, a multi-partner program, was born from the need to connect citizens with their urban environment, allowing them to express their challenges and contribute to making their city - in this case, The Hague - a better place to live.
 This program was designed to bridge the gap between technology, data, and community empowerment, given the existing need of the Municipality of The Hague and the Province of South Holland to find a way to make it happen.
-The initiative consists of 8 meetups from September until November.
+The program consists of 7 meetups from September until November.

 > “By measuring, citizens gain knowledge and raise awareness about the measurement subject.
 The data collected through the collaboration offers a start for public discussion and social involvement.
 Additionally, the initiative can lead to behavioral change and maybe policy change.
 Together we want to collaborate and create a sustainable mindset and strengthen community empowerment.”.